narencachy/azure-docs/articles/key-vault/quick-create-java.md

 ### Retrieve a secret

 You can get `mySecret` set during setup with the `kvClient.getSecret` method.
+You can access the value of the secret with `secret.value()`.

 ```java